 Visiting the Northwestern Law campus may be the most important thing you can do to help you decide whether our school is right for you.
 In order to make your visit to Northwestern as informative as possible, we invite you to take a tour of our buildings and visit one of our first-year or upper-level classes.

-Student-guided tours are given on weekdays at noon with the exception of Wednesdays, while fall and spring classes are in session.
-In the fall, student-led tours usually begin two weeks after classes start on Mondays and Fridays at noon only.
-The standard tour schedule will start in early to mid-October.
+Student-guided tours are given on Mondays and Fridays at noon, while fall and spring classes are in session.
+Student-led tours usually begin two weeks after classes start each semester.
+If you plan to visit early in the semester, please contact the Admissions Office to confirm if a tour will take place while you are visiting.
 While classes are not in session, self-guided tours are available.
 View the Academic Calendar to see when classes are in session.

 *The following classes are NOT available for viewing: Accounting for Decision Makers; Advanced Electronic Legal Research; Advanced Legal Communication; Clinic; Communication and Legal Reasoning; Cross-Cultural Negotiation; Finance; Legal Analysis; Mathematical Methods for Management Decisions; Mergers and Acquisitions; Negotiation; Practicum; Trial Advocacy; Trial Team.

-Further information about visiting the Northwestern Law campus, including directions, parking, and hotels, is available here.
+Locate information regarding visiting the Northwestern Law campus, including directions, parking, and hotels.

 Before you visit Northwestern Law, we ask that you complete a visitation request.
 If you are visiting as an individual, please complete our visitation request form.
 If you would like to schedule a visit for a large group (five or more people), please complete our large group visitation request form instead.